 • full fat Greek yogurt – I cannot stress enough, it MUST be full fat or your sauce will curdle.
 I RECOMMEND FAGE TOTAL 5% MILKFAT YOGURT FOR THIS RECIPE.

-• grated Parmesan cheese – this adds a salty and nutty depth of flavor to this Greek yogurt Alfredo sauce (also great in potato cakes).
+• grated Parmesan cheese – this adds a salty and nutty depth of flavor to this Greek yogurt Alfredo sauce (also great in potato cakes from mashed potatoes).

 • whole milk – this helps thin out the healthy pasta sauce and adds creaminess.